 How Google Search Engine Rank Pages

-User experience factors such as website load speed, mobile responsiveness, and overall usability can all have an indirect impact on domain authority.
 Search engines prioritize user-friendly websites.
 Use the PageSpeed Insights tool to determine your site’s speed and how to address the issues that are slowing it down.

 In case you use WordPress.
 You may also choose WordPress themes for yourself that are compatible with all types of devices by consulting the list of the best responsive WordPress themes.

+Domain Age and History.
 Older domains with a longer history tend to have greater authority because they have had more opportunities to gather backlinks and create a reputation.
-Furthermore, the history of a domain, including any previous penalties or spammy conduct, might have an impact on its authority.

 To further improve the security of your website, you should pick high-authority domain names like “.com” and “.net”.